WordPress/gutenberg/packages/block-editor/src/components/media-placeholder/README.md

 ### mediaPreview

-React Element to render as preview in placeholder
+The component is rendered as a preview in the placeholder.

 -   Type: `Component`
 -   Required: No